 By Tammy Sons

-Adjust Soil pH level—Most of the plants require neutral levels however; some of them have specific requirements and might grow better in slightly acidic or alkaline soil.
-The soil pH cannot be altered permanently but you can add certain chemicals to cope up with the problem on a temporary basis.
+Adjust Soil pH level—Most of the plants require neutral levels, however; some of them have specific requirements and might grow better in slightly acidic or alkaline soil.
+The soil pH cannot be altered permanently, but you can add certain chemicals to cope up with the problem on a temporary basis.
 The soil pH can be tested either in a laboratory or with the help of a soil testing kit which is easily available in the market.

 Composting—Mixing compost or manure with soil helps in making it richer and better for plant’s growth.
-It is advisable to bury the debris of your garden like spent flowers, leaves, weeds twigs and wood chips, etc. so that they turn into compost.
+It is advisable to bury the debris of your gardens like spent flowers, leaves, weeds twigs and wood chips, etc. so that they turn into compost.
 You can use this compost to improve the quality of soil in coming seasons.

-Cover Crops—Growing cover crops is another alternative method which help the soil in replenishing lost nutrients.
+Cover Crops—Growing cover crops is another alternative method which helps the soil in replenishing lost nutrients.
 You can grow certain plants and crops in your yard that have the capability of adding nutrients to the soil.
 Leguminous plants can add nitrogen to the soil through their roots.
 Alfalfa, Soybeans, Rapeseed, Sudan grass, Crimson Clover and Hairy Vetch are plants that can add minerals to the soil.
-Home gardeners generally use Hairy Vetch in the gardens to enhance the soil quality.
+Home gardeners use Hairy Vetch in the gardens to enhance the soil quality.